-What does a facilities manager do for your off plan property?
+What does a building manager do for your off plan property?

 First time owning a strata title property?
 Or the latest in a string of investment properties?
 Either way, you already know that strata is quite different from other forms of ownership.

 The good news is that strata properties come with a team of professionals.
-Facilities manager are one of the MVPs.
+A building manager (or Property Manager) are one of the MVPs.
 They work hand in hand with your strata manager to help protect and maintain your strata title property.

 Why is maintenance so important?
 It helps to:

 - Maintain and increase the value of your property

 - Attract great tenants

 - Offer a pleasant and safe living environment

 Sandy is a first time home owner and lives alone in her new strata title apartment.
 Her job as a fashion consultant means that she often gets home from work after dark.
 The building manager in her building checks that pathways and corridors are well lit, fixes trip hazards and keeps the building in good condition.
 Knowing that someone keeps an eye on the building and checks for forced entry helps her feel secure.
 He's even helped her bring in her shopping!